rjnorthrow/amiga-internet/README.md

 # Amiga-Internet

-With the appropriate USB to serial cable [like this one](https://plugable.com/products/pl2303-db9/), allow any Amiga with a working serial port and the [appropriate TCP/IP software](http://aminet.net/comm/net/AmiTCP-bin-30b2.lha) installed to access the internet or your local area network using any Raspberry Pi.
+With the appropriate USB to serial cable [like this one](https://plugable.com/products/pl2303-db9/), allow any Amiga with at least 1MiB RAM, Kickstart version 37 or higher, a working serial port and the [appropriate TCP/IP software](http://aminet.net/comm/net/AmiTCP-bin-30b2.lha) installed to access the internet or your local area network using any Raspberry Pi.

 ## Getting Started (Raspberry Pi)